 Enzymes and Probiotics are Keys to Healthy Digestion

-- How often should probiotics be taken to ensure optimal support of the digestion system?
+- How often should probiotics be taken?

 The gastrointestinal system is a complex network of organs and glands that extract nutrients and water from food we eat so the body can use it.